 PH: The relative acidity or alkalinity of your nutrient solution (fertilizer and water)—its pH—significantly affects your plants’ ability to absorb the vital minerals they need.
 For example, at a pH below 5.5, nitrogen is “locked out,” meaning that the roots can’t absorb it.
 At a pH higher than 7.0, plants can’t absorb phosphorus.
 When plants can’t take up the nutrients they need, their growth stalls.
-Most hydroponic fertilizers are at their peak of effectiveness when the pH of the nutrient solution is slightly acidic, ideally between 5.5 and 6.5.
+Most hydroponic fertilizers are at their peak when the pH of the nutrient solution is slightly acidic, ideally between 5.5 and 6.5.
 Be aware that the pH of the water you blend with fertilizers can significantly alter the pH of your nutrient solution.
-Check each batch you mix up and adjust the pH as needed to be sure it’s in the effective range.
+Check each batch you mix up and adjust the pH as needed to be sure it’s in the proper range.

 Temperature: Indoor plants grow best when the air and the nutrient solution are between 60 degrees Fahrenheit and 75 degrees Fahrenheit.
 Cooler temperatures slow the growth of seedlings as they try to simply survive the less than ideal conditions.
 Hot conditions during the flowering stage can thwart the formation of buds and can also cause rapid evaporation, leaving plants thirsty and impeding their growth.
 For steady, sustainable growth, use fans and ventilation to keep the room and the nutrient solution no warmer than 75 degrees Fahrenheit when the lights are on.
 And make sure that the temperatures don’t drop below 60 degrees Fahrenheit when they’re off.